anonimous-dnml/DNML-HGG-lorentz/README.md

 ### Metrics.py

 1. Run `calc_metric.py`.
 For artificial dataset, selected dimensionality and benefit are shown in command line.
-For real-world datasets , selected dimensionality and AUC are shown in command line.
+For scientific collaboration networks, selected dimensionalities and AUC are shown in command line.
+For WN-mammal, the selected dimensionalities and is-a scores are shown in command line.
 At the same time, the figures of each criterion are generated in `results`.

 ## 4. Author & Mail address
 Currently anonymous.